YijinHuang/Lesion2Void/README.md

 ### Dataset
 1. Download [EyeQ](https://github.com/HzFu/EyeQ) dataset.
 Then use `dataset/crop.py` to remove the black border of images and resize them to 512 x 512.
+And then use `dataset/preprocess.py` to enhance fundus images.
-2. Organize the EyeQ dataset as follow.
-Here, `val` and `test` directory have the same structure of train.
+2. Organize the pre-processed EyeQ dataset as follow.
+Here, `val` and `test` directory have the same structure of `train`.
 ```
 ├── your_data_dir
     ├── train